Get out of your head and back into your life.

 Hi, I’m Grace!

-I’m a licensed therapist serving clients in Colorado & Pennsylvania.
-I work with people who feel stuck in their heads or disconnected from the present.
+I work with people who feel stuck in their heads or disconnected from themselves.

 I know what it’s like to try to think your way into clarity.
-For many people I work with, meaningful change didn’t come from understanding more.
+For many people I work with, change didn’t come from understanding more.
 It comes from slowing down, feeling, and learning how to stay with present moment experience.

 If you’re ready for things to feel less like analysis and more like aliveness in your life, I’d love to connect.
 Let’s come home to you.